WebFuzzing/EvoMaster/docs/for_developers.md

 All version numbers should be easily audited, and so should be in a single file (i.e., the *root* `pom.xml`).

+### THIRD-PARTY LIBRARIES

+Adding a new dependency is fine, but few things to consider:

+* __NEVER__ ever add a GPL licensed library, unless it is under the so called _classpath exception_.
+  Note that LGPL libraries are fine.

+* When adding a new library, check who is maintaining it, and when was its last update.
+  No longer maintained libraries should be avoided.

+### THIRD-PARTY CODE

+As a rule of thumb, to avoid possible issues with copyrights and license compliance, we should not include code directly from third-party sources.
+However, when that happens, it __MUST__ be made clear in the files themselves (e.g., with comments in their top, with URLs of the original sources).
+Furthermore, this information should also be added to the [reused_code.md](./reused_code.md) file.

 ### Trello